markjlorenz/sqltestingframework.com/drafts/degrees-of-groucho-dunst.markdown

 >
 > K, thx, bye.

 You <em>knew</em> it.
 Better get to work.
-The last time Holcombs had a genious idea it was more work to talk her out of it than to just do the work.
-Anyway, this does sound like a fun assignment (for you anyway- pitty to the poor store managers and their holiday plans).
-Since the stores can only hold four rows of movies, this will be "four degrees of Groucho Dunst."
+The last time Holcombs had a genius idea it was more work to talk her out of it than to just do the work.
+Anyway, this does sound like a fun assignment (for you anyway- pity to the poor store managers and their holiday plans).
+Since the stores can only hold four rows of movies, this will be "four degrees of Kevin Bloom."

 <blockquote>instructions for getting the database</blockquote>